xixu-me/git-desktop/docs/technical/button-order.md

 On Windows, the default order is to put the affirmative action on the left side of dismissal button (Ok, Cancel) whereas macOS does the exact opposite (Cancel, Ok.).
 See [OK-Cancel or Cancel-OK?
 The Trouble With Buttons](https://www.nngroup.com/articles/ok-cancel-or-cancel-ok/) for an overview of these differences.

-We think it's important for GitHub Desktop to adhere to these platform-specific conventions in the vast majority of cases because users often rely on muscle memory when reacting to a dialog.
+We think it's important for Git Desktop to adhere to these platform-specific conventions in the vast majority of cases because users often rely on muscle memory when reacting to a dialog.

 This is how we've interpreted our convention of how destructive and non-destructive dialogs should work on each platform based on these guidelines: